enjalot/latent-scope-observable-examples/docs/datavis-survey.md

 Let's take a look at how Latent Scope can help us pull out some insight from those responses by examining the clusters it's identified.
 Note that this page is using the exported scope from the [your first scope](your-first-scope) guide, and much of this analysis could be done within the tool.

 Before we get to the fun visualizations, let's take a look at the input data.
-The data is an extract of the [full survey](https://gist.github.com/curran/003cca0643e9947162359268821415f5), where the answer to the question is stored in `DataVizNotUnderstood`, and we also have multiple-choice answer of the respondant's `Role` along with how many years of data visualization experience they have in `YearsDataVizExperience`:
+The data is an extract of the [full survey](https://gist.github.com/curran/003cca0643e9947162359268821415f5), where the answer to the question is stored in `DataVizNotUnderstood`, and we also have multiple-choice answer of the respondant's `Role`:

 <div class="static-table">
   ${Inputs.table(da, {
         columns: [
           "DataVizNotUnderstood",
           "Role",
-          "YearsDataVizExperience",
         ],
         width: {
-          "DataVizNotUnderstood": "50%",
+          "DataVizNotUnderstood": "70%",
-          "YearsDataVizExperience": "100px"
         },
         rows:10
       })}